isabelle-prover/conventions/style.md

 ### "Do Nots"
 - Do not use indexed access to fact collections, e.g. `algebra_simps(3)`.
-- In procedural proofs, try to not apply tactics in the middle of a proof if they do not close a goal and do not give raise to a canonical.
+- In procedural proofs, try to not apply tactics in the middle of a proof if they do not close a goal and do not give raise to a normal form.

 ## Comments
 For comments that are not considered part of the literal document, e.g. TODO notes, use ML-style comments `(* ... *)`.